Woolly Crassula (Crassula tomentosa) Indoor Care, Propagation, Problems & Solutions

 Woolly Crassula Succulent blooms in early to mid summer with white to yellowish flowers which are borne above the foliage on a 2 feet tall flower-stalk.

-Crassula tomentosa (Wolly Crassula) like its cousin, Jade Plant, is thought to be toxic to both humans and pets as outlined by ASPCA.
+Yes.
+Crassula tomentosa like its cousin, Jade Plant, is thought to be toxic to both humans and pets as outlined by ASPCA.
 If ingested it can cause nausea, vomiting and diarrhea.
 Keep the plant away from the reach of children and pets.

-Crassula tomentosa (Woolly Crassula) blossoms in bright light with at least 4-6 hours direct sunlight, average warmth of 15-260C, moderate humidity of 50-55% and moderately moist, well-drained, succulents soil coupled with monthly feeding during the growing season.
+To care for Crassula tomentosa indoors, give it bright light with at least 4-6 hours direct sunlight, warmth of 15-260C, humidity of 50-55% and moderately moist, fast-draining soil coupled with monthly feeding in spring and summer.

 Crassula tomentosa, Woolly Crassula